BrightspaceUI/core/mixins/localize-mixin.md

 ## Providing Resources

-Your component must provide resources by either implementing a static `resources` getter for local resources, or a `getLocalizeResources` method to fetch resources asynchronously.
-The `getLocalizeResources` method will be passed an array of lowercase languages in preferential order.
+Your component must provide resources by either implementing a static `resources` getter for local resources, or a `config` getter to fetch resources asynchronously.
+The `importFunc` method of `config` will be called with lowercase languages in preferential order.

-Your implementation should find the resources that best match the languages passed in.
-It should then return an object containing two values:
+Static implementations should return an object containing two values:
 - `language` (string): the language of the resources
 - `resources` (object): localization resources for that language